microsoft/fast/specs/anchored-region/anchored-region.md

 - viewport - Used to identify the HTMLElement used as the viewport the component uses to determine available layout space around the anchor element.
 Possible values are the id of the desired viewport element, '#document' or '#parent'.
 The default value is '#parent'.

-- horizontalPositioningMode - Can be 'uncontrolled', 'locktodefault', 'dynamic' or 'onetime'.
+- horizontal-positioning-mode - Can be 'uncontrolled', 'locktodefault', 'dynamic' or 'onetime'.
 Default is 'uncontrolled'.
-- horizontalDefaultPosition - Can be 'start', 'end', 'left', 'right' or 'unset'.
+- horizontal-default-position - Can be 'start', 'end', 'left', 'right' or 'unset'.
 Default is 'unset'
-- horizontalInset - Boolean that indicates whether the region should overlap the anchor on the horizontal axis.
+- horizontal-inset - Boolean that indicates whether the region should overlap the anchor on the horizontal axis.
 Default is false which places the region adjacent to the anchor element.
-- horizontalThreshold - Numeric value that defines how small in pixels the region must be to the edge of the viewport to switch to the opposite side of the anchor.
+- horizontal-threshold - Numeric value that defines how small in pixels the region must be to the edge of the viewport to switch to the opposite side of the anchor.
 The component favors the default position until this value is crossed.
 When there is not enough space on either side or the value is unset the side with the most space is chosen.
-- horizontalScalingEnabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.
+- horizontal-scaling-enabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.

-- verticalPositioningMode - Can be 'uncontrolled', 'locktodefault', 'dynamic' or 'onetime'.
+- vertical-positioning-mode - Can be 'uncontrolled', 'locktodefault', 'dynamic' or 'onetime'.
 Default is 'uncontrolled'.
-- verticalDefaultPosition - Can be 'top', 'bottom' or 'unset'.
+- vertical-default-position - Can be 'top', 'bottom' or 'unset'.
 Default is unset.
-- verticalInset - Boolean that indicates whether the region should overlap the anchor on the vertical axis.
+- vertical-inset - Boolean that indicates whether the region should overlap the anchor on the vertical axis.
 Default is false which places the region adjacent to the anchor element.
-- verticalThreshold - Numeric value that defines how small the region must be to the edge of the viewport to switch to the opposite side of the anchor.
+- vertical-threshold - Numeric value that defines how small the region must be to the edge of the viewport to switch to the opposite side of the anchor.
 The component favors the default position until this value is crossed.
 When there is not enough space on either side or the value is unset the side with the most space is chosen.
-- verticalScalingEnabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.
+- vertical-scaling-enabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.

-- horizontalPosition - read only, the current horizontal position of the component.
+- horizontal-position - read only, the current horizontal position of the component.
 Possible values are 'left', 'right' or 'unset'.
-- verticalPosition - read only, the current vertical position of the component.
+- vertical-position - read only, the current vertical position of the component.
 Possible values are 'top', 'bottom' or 'unset'.

 *Slots:*
 - default slot for content